 Crafts With Straws- Final Thoughts

 Do you have a favorite straw craft?
 We’d love to hear about it in the comments.
-Make sure you pin this post for later when you need some fun and easy craft ideas that will keep the kids entertained.
+Make sure you pin this post for later when you need some fun and easy craft ideas to keep kids entertained for hours.

 If you enjoyed this ice cream craft, follow us on Pinterest for more kid’s craft ideas!